Instantly

 carnivorous.
 If

-of cleaned squid.
-It may or may not adapt to frozen and freeze dried
+or small pieces of cleaned squid.
+It may or may not adapt to frozen and

-preparations.
-Chopped shrimp, scallops, squid and fish will provide
+dried food preparations.
+Chopped shrimp, scallops, squid and fish will

-nutritional value.
-Once it starts feeding, it will eat any small
+plenty of nutritional value.
+Once it starts feeding, it will eat any

-that happens to be living in your tank.
-They are not suitable for
+crustacean that happens to be living in your tank.
+They are not

 Environmental Parameters